Extension theorems for reductive group schemes

 \proof As $G_1$ is of finite presentation over $Y$, the homomorphism $f$ is locally of finite type.
 As the fibres of $f$ are closed embeddings and thus monomorphisms, $f$ itself is a monomorphism (cf. [DG, Vol. I, Exp.
 VI${}_B$, Cor.
 2.11]).
 Thus the Theorem follows from [DG, Vol. II, Exp.
 XVI, Cor.
 1.5 a)].\endproof

 {\bf 2.5.1.
-Lemma.} {\it Let $G$ be an adjoint group scheme over an affine scheme $Y=\Spec(A)$.
-Let $\Aut(G)$ be the group scheme of automorphisms of $G$.
-Then the natural adjoint representation $\Ad:\Aut(G)\to GL_{\Lie(G)}$ is a closed embedding.}
+Lemma.} {\it Let $G$ be an adjoint group scheme over an affine scheme $Y=\Spec A$.
+Let $\Aut(G)$ be the group scheme over $Y$ of automorphisms of $G$.
+Then the natural adjoint representation $\Ad:\Aut(G)\to \pmb{GL}_{\Lie(G)}$ is a closed embedding.}

-\proof To prove this Lemma, we can work locally in the \'etale topology of $Y$ and therefore (cf. Proposition 2.3) we can assume $G$ is split and $Y$ is connected.
-We have a short exact sequence $0\to G\to\Aut(G)\to C\to 0$ that splits (cf. [DG, Vol. III, Exp.
+\proof To prove the Lemma, we can work locally in the \'etale topology of $Y$ and therefore (cf. Proposition 2.3) we can assume that $G$ is split and that $Y$ is connected.
+We have a short exact sequence $1\to G\to\Aut(G)\to C\to 1$ that splits (cf. [DG, Vol. III, Exp.
 XXIV, Thm.
 1.3]), where $C$ is a finite, \'etale, constant group scheme over $Y$.
 Thus $G$ is the identity component of $\Aut(G)$ and $\Aut(G)$ is a finite disjoint union of right translates of $G$ via certain $Y$-valued points of $\Aut(G)$.
 If the fibres of $\Ad$ are closed embeddings, then the restriction of $\Ad$ to $G$ is a closed embedding (cf. Theorem 2.5) and thus also the restriction of $\Ad$ to any right translate of $G$ via a $Y$-valued point of $\Aut(G)$ is a closed embedding.
 The last two sentences imply that $\Ad$ is a closed embedding.
 Thus to end the proof, we are left to check that the fibres of $\Ad$ are closed embeddings.
-For this, we can assume $A$ is an algebraically closed field.
+For this, we can assume that $A$ is an algebraically closed field.

 As $G$ is adjoint and $A$ is a field, the restriction of $\Ad$ to $G$ is a closed embedding.
 Thus the representation $\Ad$ is a closed embedding if and only if each element $g\in\Aut(G)(A)$ that acts trivially on $\Lie(G)$, is trivial.
 We show that the assumption that there exists a non-trivial such element $g$ leads to a contradiction.
 For this, we can assume that $G$ is absolutely simple and that $g$ is a non-trivial outer automorphism of $G$.
-Let $T$ be a maximal torus of a Borel subgroup $B$ of $G$.
-Let $t\in\Lie(T)$ be such that its centralizer in $G$ has $T$ as its identity component.
-As $g$ fixes $t$ and $\Lie(B)$, $g$ normalizes both $T$ and $B$.
-But it is well known that a non-trivial outer automorphism $g$ of $G$ that normalizes both $T$ and $B$, can not fix $\Lie(B)$.
-Contradiction.
-Thus $\Ad$ is a closed embedding.\endproof
+Let $T$ be a maximal torus of a Borel subgroup $B$ of $G$ and let $n$ be the dimension of $T$.